PowerTranz/PowerTranz-SDK-Win-Samples/README.md

 # PowerTranz-SDK-Win-Samples

-These samples illustrate integration with the PowerTranz SDK for Windows.
+Samples for integration to the .NET PowerTranz SDK for Windows.

 ## New Version 2.0, March 2018